JanneMattila/www/docs/_posts/2025/08/2025-08-11-application-gateway-for-containers.markdown

 > **Privilege escalation container is not allowed**: cleanup<br/>
 > You need to either disable Azure Policy or modify the policy configurations to allow this installation to proceed.

-Second part of the script is about configuring AGC.
+Second part of the script is about configuring Application Gateway for Containers.

 1) Create Application Gateway for Containers: